Katakrima

 He ought to have slipped back.

-Past the noise, and past thought.
+Past the noise, past thought,

 before hubris, and before words.